OpenID Connect (OIDC) Authenticator

 Resolution: Make sure the OIDC Provider URI defined in the authenticator policy (provider-uri) is accessible from the Follower machine.

-Log in to DAP with the Conjur CLI and fetch the provider-uri variable
+Log in to Conjur Enterprise with the Conjur CLI and fetch the provider-uri variable:

 Check the communication from the Follower machine to OIDC provider.